FlyingCheburek/linked-lists/README.md

 # linked-lists
- Implementation of the linked list datastructures in C and C++
+ Implementation of the linked list data structures in C and C++